vedantsinghania05/vedantsinghania05.github.io/readme.md

 Once you've copied the code via the use template button and cloned your copy of the template locally, you can get started by running `npm install`.
 This will install the dependencies (you only need to do this once).
 Next, run `npm run dev` to start the dev server.

 Now, you can edit the json files in src/content/data to customize the template with your own information.
-Make sure to update each file in src/content/data accordingly
+Make sure to update each file in src/content/data accordingly.
+Make sure to update the site's domain in `astro.config.mjs` to your website's domain as well.

 Please open an issue [here](https://github.com/raspberri05/website/issues) if you are having any trouble with using this repository as a template and I can try my best to help resolve the issue.